Marrying of a Divorced Filipina

 5) Copy of Passport of Fiancée

-6) Divorce Document from the German Court, preferably in English (if not registered properly before)
+6) Divorce Document from the German Court, preferably in English (if not

 7) Copy of old wedding certificate with ex husband.